Tinyman392/EColiVariableGeneModels/README.md

 Once your genome has been annotated and you've pulled the appropriate files, you can use our prediction software.
 It takes the following parameters:
 - -f | --feature_tab : Feature tabular file that you downloaded from your annotated genome (step above).
 - -p | --cons_plfs : file containing the list of PLFs used to train the model.
-For our pre-computed files, it is named *plf.con.lst* in the root directory of this Github.
+For our pre-computed models, it is named *plf.con.lst* in the root directory of this Github.
 - -m | --models : directory containing all the models which will be predicted on.
 Our precomputed models are on the BV-BRC FTP.
 If you trained your own models using the steps above, you would have had to specify your models directory in the last step when training.
 - -t | --temp_dir : Temporary directory to hold fasta files, KMC output, etc.  This directory may be cleared when running the script!
 The default value for this is *temp/*.